 Saloon Doors traditionally have double action hinges.
-There are two main types of double action hinges- Gravity Hinges and Spring Hinges.
+There are two main type of double action hinges- Gravity Hinges and Spring Hinges.
 Both hinge styles offer the double action feature but they operate differently.
 Let's discuss the best hinges for your saloon doors.

-Here are the most popular saloon door hinges we offer for custom doors are as follows: Standard Gravity Hardware, Premium Grade Gravity Hardware, Commercial Grade Spring Hinges (non-mortised), Commercial Grade Gravity Hinges (Bommer) and Commercial Grade Horizontal Spring Pivots.
+The saloon door hinges we offer for custom doors are as follows: Standard Gravity Hardware, Premium Grade Gravity Hardware, Commercial Grade Spring Hinges and Commercial Grade Gravity Hinges (Bommer).
 All of these hardware hinges are double action and will automatically return the door to center.
 Custom doors purchased from Swinging Cafe Doors- come fully prepped for the hardware you chose.

-The first option is standard gravity hardware.
-This hinge is our “standard” hardware and is available in four finishes- brass, satin chrome, oil rubbed bronze and black.
-This hinge requires the most clearance; spacing between the door jamb and each door.
+Standard gravity hardware- This hinge is our “standard” hardware and comes in four finishes- brass, satin chrome, oil rubbbed bronze, and matte black.
+This hinge requires the most clearance- spacing between the door jamb and doors.
 These hinges are referred to as gravity hinges which means they use gravity to bring the doors to a closed position.
 When the doors are opened they are pushed up a ramp, when released they ride back down the ramp.
 At the bottom of the ramp the doors are in the center (closed) position.
 These hinges offer a “hold open” feature, however they require rotation to 125 degrees to hold open.
 These hinges mount to the top and bottom of the doors.
-These hinges do require a gap between the top pivot bracket and top pivot assembly as this allows the doors to rotate up the ramp on the bottom hinge assembly.
+These hinges do require a gap between the top pivot bracket and top pivot assembly, this allows the doors to rise up the ramp on the bottom hinge assembly.

 Our strongest hardware is our commercial grade hinges.
 These are great hinges for either commercial or residential settings.
-We always recommend commercial grade hinges in commercial settings.
+We always recommend commercial grade hinges for commercial settings to ensure durablitiy.

 Commercial grade gravity hinges are an American made Bommer pivot hinge.
-They are available in brass, satin chrome, oil rubbed bronze and black finish.
 These hinges have a hold open feature at 90 degrees.
 The hinge uses gravity to pull the doors back to center.
 The bottom pivot is enclosed so that neither dirt nor grime can interfere with the operation of the hinge.
-This hinge allows for the widest doors possible due to the limited clearance it requires between the door and the door frame.
+This hinge allows for wider doors due to the limited clearance required between the door and the door frame.
 These hinges mount to the top and bottom of the doors.
 This is a high quality hinge built to last.
-The bottom pivot assembly can be recessed into the doors (shown below).
-We cut a 2-1/4" wide x 2-3/4" tall notch and the hinge will sit flush with the bottom of the doors.
-Recessing the bottom pivot assembly allows for taller doors, there is an additional cost to notch the hinges (+$65).
-These hinges do require a gap between the top pivot bracket and top pivot assembly, this allows the doors to rotate up the ramp on the bottom hinge assembly.
+These hinges do require a gap between the top pivot bracket and top pivot assembly, this allows the doors to rise up the ramp on the bottom hinge assembly when pushed open.

 Photo shows the doors notched with the Commercial Grade Gravity Hinges: